medialab-ku/medialab-ku.github.io/english/index.md

 ## News

 #### 2023.10
-* We receive career mentoring from senior researchers during visiting at NCSoft
+* We receive career mentoring from senior researchers during visiting at NCSOFT.

 #### 2023.04
 * Jaehyung Doh (with M.S.) starts his career at JOYCITY.